By the end of this section, you will be able to do the following:

 Capacities are measurements of two or more volumes.
 The vital capacity (VC) measures the maximum amount of air that can be inhaled or exhaled during a respiratory cycle.
 It is the sum of the expiratory reserve volume, tidal volume, and inspiratory reserve volume.
 The inspiratory capacity (IC) is the amount of air that can be inhaled after the end of a normal expiration.
 It is, therefore, the sum of the tidal volume and inspiratory reserve volume.
 The functional residual capacity (FRC) includes the expiratory reserve volume and the residual volume.
 The FRC measures the amount of additional air that can be exhaled after a normal exhalation.
 Lastly, the total lung capacity (TLC) is a measurement of the total amount of air that the lung can hold.
 It is the sum of the residual volume, expiratory reserve volume, tidal volume, and inspiratory reserve volume.

 Lung volumes are measured by a technique called spirometry.
 An important measurement taken during spirometry is the forced expiratory volume (FEV), which measures how much air can be forced out of the lung over a specific period, usually one second (FEV1).
 In addition, the forced vital capacity (FVC), which is the total amount of air that can be forcibly exhaled, is measured.
 The ratio of these values (FEV1/FVC ratio) is used to diagnose lung diseases including asthma, emphysema, and fibrosis.
 If the FEV1/FVC ratio is high, the lungs are not compliant (meaning they are stiff and unable to bend properly), and the patient most likely has lung fibrosis.
 Patients exhale most of the lung volume very quickly.
 Conversely, when the FEV1/FVC ratio is low, there is resistance in the lung that is characteristic of asthma.
-In this instance, it is hard for the patient to get the air out of his or her lungs, and it takes a long time to reach the maximal exhalation volume.
+In this instance, it is hard for the patient to get the air out of their lungs, and it takes a long time to reach the maximal exhalation volume.
 In either case, breathing is difficult and complications arise.

-Respiratory therapists or respiratory practitioners evaluate and treat patients with lung and cardiovascular diseases.
+Respiratory Therapist Respiratory therapists or respiratory practitioners evaluate and treat patients with lung and cardiovascular diseases.
 They work as part of a medical team to develop treatment plans for patients.
 Respiratory therapists may treat premature babies with underdeveloped lungs, patients with chronic conditions such as asthma, or older patients suffering from lung disease such as emphysema and chronic obstructive pulmonary disease (COPD).
 They may operate advanced equipment such as compressed gas delivery systems, ventilators, blood gas analyzers, and resuscitators.
 Specialized programs to become a respiratory therapist generally lead to a bachelor’s degree with a respiratory therapist specialty.
 Because of a growing aging population, career opportunities as a respiratory therapist are expected to remain strong.

 Gas Pressure and Respiration